DimosN/jug-spring-kafka/README.md

 # jug-spring-kafka
-Example project about Sping Kafka for Joker Conf
+Example project about Spring Kafka for Joker Conf

 ## How to start